FocusLearn: Fully-Interpretable, High-Performance Modular Neural Networks for Time Series: Conclusion and Future Work

 \section{Conclusion and Future Work}

-A novel interpretable modular neural network using attention for feature selection, named \qqmn, was introduced and evaluated in this paper.
+An interpretable modular neural network named \qqmn that uses attention for feature learning was introduced and evaluated in this paper.
 It has two main innovations: \afslong{} (\afs) and \anblong{} (\anb).
-In \afs, Multi-head Attention is modified to select the most relevant features from the original input. \anb acts as a bridge between \afs and each module of the interpretable \mods by weighing each selected feature with its corresponding attention weights.
+In \afs, Multi-head Attention is modified to identify the most relevant features from the original input, while \anb acts as a bridge between \afs and each module of the interpretable network by weighting each selected feature based on its learned attention.

-The goal of \qqmn was to improve the model's predictive performance compared to NAM and yet retain interpretability.
-Experiments have shown that \qqmn not only outperforms NAM on all metrics (and its variation SPAM), but it can match the predictive performance of state-of-the-art non-interpretable models LSTM and XGBoost, outperforming the state-of-the-art in some cases.
+The goal of \qqmn was to improve predictive performance compared to NAM and yet retain interpretability.
+Experiments have shown that \qqmn not only outperforms NAM on all metrics (and its variant SPAM), but it can match the predictive performance of state-of-the-art non-interpretable models LSTM and XGBoost, outperforming the state-of-the-art in some cases.

-AFS, MFS, and TabNet share some similarities with our proposed \qqmn; however, \qqmn is distinct from them because attention weights are learned from a recurrent-based network in \qqmn so as to obtain a prior temporal knowledge and used for feature selection, and \qqmn offers a flexibility in using different variants of recurrent-based networks.
-Lastly, we consider \qqmn to be more closely related to architectures with modularity, such as additive models.
+Related work AFS, MFS and TabNet share some similarities with the proposed \qqmn; however, \qqmn is distinct from them because attention weights are learned from a recurrent network in \qqmn and used for weighted feature selection. \qqmn also has flexibility using any recurrent neural networks. \qqmn was designed to be closely related to architectures with modularity, such as additive models.
 A common assumption of such modules such as GAM and NAM is feature independence.
 This has been proved to be too strong an assumption in certain areas of application such as time series, as indicated by the poor predictive performance of such models in the experiments reported in this paper. \qqmn tackles this problem by using \afs for feature selection during training.
 Variations of NAM on the other hand, such as SPAM, seek to tackle the same problem by allowing interaction terms.
 This, however, may increase the complexity of the explanations provided for these models.
-As future work, we shall evaluate this and other trade-offs, such as the number of modules to use, in practice, since it is likely that the answers will depend on the characteristics of the specific application domain and associated expert evaluation.
+As future work, we shall evaluate this and other trade-offs, such as the number of modules to use, in practice, since it is likely that the answers to these questions will depend on the characteristics of the specific application domain and quantitative expert evaluation.